-Sergio Acosta is an experienced criminal and appellate litigator and investigator.
-He has represented companies, government entities and individuals in matters involving the Foreign Corrupt Practices Act, complex financial fraud, criminal tax violations, export regulations and criminal forfeiture.
+Sergio Acosta is an experienced criminal litigator and investigator.
+He has represented companies, government entities and individuals in matters involving the Foreign Corrupt Practices Act, health care fraud, complex financial fraud, criminal tax violations, export regulations and criminal and civil forfeiture.
 Mr. Acosta’s practice also encompasses corporate governance, corporate internal investigations, regulatory enforcement, commercial litigation and gaming law.

-Mr. Acosta joined Hinshaw & Culbertson LLP in April 2010.
-Previously he was Chief of the General Crimes Section of the Criminal Division of the U.S. Attorney's Office for the Northern District of Illinois.
+Before joining Hinshaw & Culbertson LLP, Mr. Acosta served as Chief of the General Crimes Section of the U.S. Attorney's Office for the Northern District of Illinois.

-In December 2011, Mr. Acosta was named by Chicago Mayor Rahm Emanuel to the Mayor's Ethics Reform Task Force, which will recommend changes to strengthen the ordinance that governs City officials and employees.
+In 2014, Mr. Acosta was appointed by then-Illinois Governor Pat Quinn to serve a one-year term on the Illinois Concealed Carry License Review Board.
+In December 2011, he was named by Chicago Mayor Rahm Emanuel to the Mayor's Ethics Reform Task Force, which recommended changes to strengthen the ordinance that governs City officials and employees.

 In 1990, Mr. Acosta joined the U. S. Attorney's Office as an Assistant U.S. Attorney in Chicago.
 He became a deputy chief of the General Crimes Section in 1994 and remained in that position until leaving the U. S. Attorney's Office in 1999 to become the Administrator of the Illinois Gaming Board.

-During his tenure with the Illinois Gaming Board, Mr. Acosta was responsible for the regulation of all aspects of casino gambling in Illinois.
+During his tenure with the Illinois Gaming Board, Mr. Acosta led the agency responsible for the regulation of all aspects of casino gambling in Illinois.

 In 2001, Mr. Acosta returned to the U.S. Attorney's Office in Chicago to the Organized Crime Section.
 In 2003, he was promoted by U.S. Attorney Patrick J. Fitzgerald to serve as Chief of the General Crimes Section, where he remained until joining Hinshaw.